avstaim/darkside/README.md

 ## Status

-Darkside is currently in a heavy development pre-alpha stage.
+Darkside is currently in a beta stage.